bengarrett/RetroTxt/docs/src/library.md

 > ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

-The `.eslintrc.json` file configures ESLint to be compatible with the Prettier source code formatting library and support Manifest V3 specific JS features.
+The `eslint.config.mjs` file configures ESLint to be compatible with the Prettier source code formatting library and support Manifest V3 specific JS features.

 ## Prettier